Riggd/portfolio/src/projects/MOAB.md

 ![MOAB Design System Structure](/assets/projects/moab/structure.svg) *Breakdown of the design system structure*

-It’s worth mentioning, this decision to split Web components from product specific was to allow for custom implementations across different products that served different users and functions, while still providing consistency within the larger design style and visual language.
+The decision to split Web components from product specific was to allow for custom implementations across different products that served different users and functions, while still providing consistency within the larger design style and visual language.
 </section>
 <section>